isabellar31/isabellar31.github.io/index.md

 * Lab 7, part 1

   This lab was a great exercise to learn how to use conditional statements to make decisions based on multiple conditions.
-I learned how to write compound Boolean expressions using operators such as "&& and ||".
+I learned how to write compound Boolean expressions using operators which was really fun to learn and use.

 * Lab 6, part 1